YenWenWang/NSFInvasion2022/Linux/Intro.markdown

 After zipping it, list all files, what did you find?

-Let's unzip it with `gunzip` first.
+Now, let's unzip it with `gunzip`.

 <details>
   <summary><b><u>Hint</u></b></summary>